Workplace Drug and Alcohol Testing – FAQsEverything you need to know about workplace drug & alcohol testing

 How much hair is needed for testing?

-Approximately 50-60 strands are required for testing, which is approximately the width of a thin pencil.
+Approximately 50-60 strands are required for testing.
 If the head hair sample is collected from the most appropriate site (the crown of the head), it should make no or minimal cosmetic difference.

 What about environmental exposure to a drug?